cthierst/shift_to_virtual_care_analysis/README.md

-# The Shift to Virtual Care for Mental Health Care Varies Significantly Between Provinces Despite Pandemic Conditions
+# Variations in Adoption Rates of Virtual Mental Health Care Between Provinces During the COVID-19 Pandemic Indicate Differing Preferences for Delivery of Care

 ## Overview